 8. Continue ventilation, giving mouth-to-mouth rescue breaths while pinching the patient’s nose if more than one responder is available.
 In infants perform mouth-to-mouth-and-nose rescue breaths.
 A lone rescuer should focus on compressions and should not interrupt compressions to provide rescue breaths.
 One breath should last ~1 second (2 rescue breaths [inspiration plus expiration] should last <5 seconds).
 Make sure the chest rises during inspiration and allow for its complete fall during exhalation.
 Chest compressions should not be interrupted for >10 seconds while rescue breaths are being delivered.
 If the rescue breaths are ineffective (ie, the chest does not rise), change the position of the head and jaw and repeat a maximum of 2 ventilation attempts.
 In children start CPR from 5 rescue breaths; maintain a 15:2 ratio of chest compressions to rescue breaths (with a lone rescuer, a 30:2 ratio is acceptable).

-ALS or ACLS refers to procedures performed by a team of appropriately equipped professional rescuers that are aimed at restoring spontaneous circulation using CPR, advanced airway management (eg, endotracheal intubation, laryngeal mask), defibrillation/cardioversion, and administration of medications.
+ALS or ACLS refers to procedures performed by a team of appropriately trained and equipped professional rescuers that are aimed at restoring spontaneous circulation using CPR, advanced airway management (eg, endotracheal intubation, laryngeal mask), defibrillation/cardioversion, and administration of medications.

 1. Safety assessment (removal of threats) and diagnosis of cardiac arrest: see Basic Life Support, above.

 Defibrillation using a manual defibrillator:

 1) Apply gel (or, more often, defibrillation pads) on the skin of the chest where the paddles are to be placed or on the paddles themselves (self-adhesive defibrillation pads require no gel).
 Self-adhesive defibrillation pads have several advantages over manual paddles and should be used preferentially when available.

 4) Set the shock energy:

 a) Adults: When using biphasic defibrillators, providers should use the manufacturer’s recommended energy dose (ie, initial energy of 120-200 J).
 If the dose range is unknown, the provider may use a maximal dose of 200 J. The first shock is usually 150 J. The energy of subsequent shocks may be increased to a maximum of 200 J. In monophasic defibrillators the first and subsequent shocks are 360 J.

 5) Charge the defibrillator (press “charge”).